Cadillac V16 engine: Series 90

 The second generation of V16 was known as the Series 90, as was the 1938-1940 Series 90 cars that used them.
 A sidevalve design, it used an unusually wide vee-angle of 135°, giving a wide but much lower engine to suit the ever-lowering automobile styling.
 The two carburetors, one on each bank, and air cleaners were mounted on top of the engine block.
 Bore and stroke were "square", both being 3+1/4 in, giving an overall displacement of 431 CID.
 Power was rated at 185 bhp, 20 more than the series 468 engine.

 The "series 431" 1938-40 Cadillac V16 was one of the last new American auto engine designs prior to World War Two.
 As such, it incorporated some of the latest thinking.
 Nine main bearings provided a crankshaft main bearing support between each 135 degree opposing pair of cylinders.
 The square bore and stroke lowered piston speed and promoted crankshaft rigidity, no small matter for an engine with eight cylinders in line per cylinder bank.
 The side valve engine design was no handicap for the time because the era's typical top engine speed of 3400-3700 rpm provided little opportunity to exploit the high speed breathing efficiency of the more advanced overhead valve design.
 Hydraulic valve lifters promoted silent running and an absence of periodic adjustment.
 Unlike most cars of the era, an external oil filter safeguarded the precision valve lifters.
 Despite the use of side valves, the engine produced as much power as the prior 45 degree V16, and with much less complexity.
 The earliest engines produced featured an innovative friction wheel drive to the generator.
 This was soon replaced by a conventional V belt drive.
 Cadillac claimed that the 1938, 1939, and 1940 Series 90 Sixteen had the best performance of any production car in the world at the time and would accelerate 10-60 in high gear only in 16 seconds.
 The definitive engineering report on the 135 degree Cadillac V16 engine is "The Evolution of the Cadillac Sixteen engine," by E.W.
 Seaholm, in charge of Cadillac engine design.
 It was published by the industry journal "Automotive Industries," November 27, 1937.

 V12

 Cadillac also built a Series 452 engine-derived V12 between 1930 and 1937.
-It was functionally the V-16, less four cylinders.
-It retained the V-16's 4 in stroke, but was bored out to 3.125 in, giving it a displacement of 368 CID.
+It was functionally the V16, less four cylinders.
+It retained the V16's 4 in stroke, but was bored out to 3.125 in, giving it a displacement of 368 CID.
 Output was rated at 135 hp with two carburetors.
-As with the V-16s, Cadillac V-12 cars were designed to make a statement, so all engine wiring and plumbing was hidden from view.
+As with the V16s, Cadillac V12 cars were designed to make a statement, so all engine wiring and plumbing was hidden from view.

-The V12 was used in the Fleetwood-bodied V-12 models:
+The V12 was used in the Fleetwood-bodied V12 models: